zane-abbud/DS4002-Case-Study/README.md

 This project should be interpreted carefully.
 A fake news classifier can learn patterns in article text, but it does not truly understand truth, context, or credibility.
 High accuracy does not automatically mean the model is reliable in every real-world setting.

+Important limitations to consider include:

+- dataset bias
+- overfitting
+- changing language patterns over time
+- dependence on word patterns rather than actual truth
-Important limitations to consider include dataset bias, overfitting, changing language patterns over time, false positives and false negatives, and limited generalizability to new sources or future news articles.
+- false positives and false negatives
+- limited generalizability to new sources or future news articles

 ## Author

-Created by Adrian Velez for DS 4002: Data Science Project Course.
+Created by Zane Abbud for DS 4002: Data Science Project Course.

+## Acknowledgements

+This case study was created as part of DS 4002 and is based on a previous course project focused on fake news text classification.